 India to move 12k workers to Chinese border to complete pending infrastructure works: Sources

-India further has said that it will not enter any bilateral agreements that might infringe upon its sovereign right to build such infrastructure along the Line of Actual Control.
+India further has said that it will not enter any bilateral agreements that might infringe upon its sovereign right to build such infrastructure along the Line of Actual Control (LAC).
 India is also organising special trains to move 12,000 construction workers from Jharkhand to areas closer to the disputed boundary with China.
-The Ministry of Defence is working with the Ministry of Home Affairs and also the Ministry of Railways to move construction workers from Jharkhand to areas closer to the Ind0-China border.
+The Ministry of Defence is working with the Ministry of Home Affairs and also the Ministry of Railways to move construction workers from Jharkhand to areas closer to the Indo-China border.

-Situation at border with India 'stable', both sides have 'unimpeded' communication channels: China

 Top sources tell OneIndia that India wants to send a strong message to China with this move.
 The infrastructure work which was slowed down owing to the pandemic will pick up pace now, the source also said.

-Currently 61 border roads are under construction.
+Currently, 61 border roads are under construction.
 Only 25 per cent of these works are pending and hence now is the time to give it a further push and complete the work, the source cited above said.
-These roads at Ladakh would given India better access to areas close to the LAC.
+These roads at Ladakh would give India better access to areas close to the LAC.

 The situation deteriorated after around 250 Chinese and Indian soldiers were engaged in a violent face-off on the evening of May 5 in Pangong Tso which spilled over to the next day before the two sides agreed to "disengage".